Buffalo Probate Lawyers

 The letters testamentary is the document that grants the executor the ability to administer the estate.
 The executor must take care of the inventory, taxes, paying debt, appraisals as well distributing as the will describes.

-If you or a loved one needs to contest a will or litigate an estate, contact our dedicated Lawyers to guide you through the process of probate.
+If you or a loved one needs to contest a will or litigate an estate, contact our dedicated Buffalo probate lawyers to guide you through the process of probate in New York State.